tpitale/coap_ex/README.md

 # TODO:

+* [ ] handle multiple parts for some headers, like "Uri-Path"
 * [ ] instrumentation of listener/adapter/handler in some way, using phx tools
 * [ ] support coaps scheme
 * [ ] coap client, ala httpoison